HanabishiRecca/aur-check-updates/README.md

 # aur-checkupdates

-Very basic CLI app for checking updates from **Arch User Repository** (AUR).
+A very basic CLI app for checking updates from **Arch User Repository** (AUR).

-This app does **not**:

--   build packages
--   account VCS updates

-The only goal is a simple AUR version check, nothing more.
+The app is designed to perform only this simple task, so it does **not** build packages nor pull VCS updates.
 If you need a full-featured AUR helper, consider using [`paru`](https://github.com/morganamilo/paru) instead.

 Example: